edgecollective/edge-blog/posts/notes/co2.md

 Results from overnight:
 ![](/img/co2/co_test_color_4.png)

-Wonder if any systematic difference is due to placement in box / closer to airflow opening.
+Systematic difference (red climbs faster) is perhaps due to placement in box / closer to airflow opening.